Go Back

 Ingredients

-• 1 tsp honey or simple syrup Optional -- only if peaches are under-ripe
+• 1 tbsp simple syrup optional -- frozen peaches are often sweet enough

 Instructions